 The smoke swirls around Matt Simms, a proud Wandi Wandian man, as he performs a welcome to country ceremony.
 Aus Geo’s Liz Ginis, myself and some other visitors have joined a Djiriba Waagura (‘Two Crows’, in the Yuin Nation’s Dhurga language) cultural tour with Matt and Raymond Timbery.
-We’re gathered around Matt and the small fire at Huskisson’s Jervis Bay Maritime Museum, and listened to Raymond explain the significance of the welcome (more on that later) before taking turns immersing in the smoke, enjoying one of what became many elemental connections to the beautiful Shoalhaven region.
+We’re gathered around Matt and the small fire at Huskisson’s Jervis Bay Maritime Museum, and listened to Raymond explain the significance of the welcome (more on that later) before taking turns immersing in the smoke, enjoying one of what became many elemental connections to the beautiful Shoalhaven region of New South Wales.

 For me, it was part of what ended up being – over a week in the Shoalhaven – the ultimate re-boot.
 Global pandemic, crowded city, busy home-life and work disappear over the five days we spend exploring this area, giving myself and Liz (both coincidentally ‘country kids’ with that unique connection to regional Australia) that immemorable reminder that nature will always trump industry – and it’s a hell of a lot more fun, too.